MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 1. [General](#releasing-updates-general) - Releases an update to the App Center server that was generated by an external tool or build script (for example, a Gulp task, the `react-native bundle` command).
 This provides the most flexibility in terms of fitting into existing workflows, since it strictly deals with CodePush-specific step, and leaves the app-specific compilation process to you.

-2. [React Native](#releasing-updates-react-native) - Performs the same functionality as the general release command, but also handles the task of generating the updated app contents for you (JS bundle and assets), instead of requiring you to run both `react-native bundle` and then `appcenter codepush release`.
+2. [React Native](#releasing-updates-react-native) - Uses the same functionality as the general release command, but also handles the task of generating the updated app contents for you (JS bundle and assets), instead of requiring you to run both `react-native bundle` and then `appcenter codepush release`.

-3. [Cordova](#releasing-updates-cordova) - Performs the same functionality as the general release command, but also handles the task of preparing the app update for you, instead of requiring you to run both `cordova prepare` (or `phonegap prepare`)  and then `appcenter codepush release`.
+3. [Cordova](#releasing-updates-cordova) - Uses the same functionality as the general release command, but also handles the task of preparing the app update for you, instead of requiring you to run both `cordova prepare` (or `phonegap prepare`)  and then `appcenter codepush release`.

 Which of these commands you should use is mostly a matter of requirements and/or preference.
 However, we recommend using the relevant platform-specific command to start (since it greatly simplifies the experience), and then use the general purpose `release` command if/when greater control is needed.